Allkindoflower/isstracker/README.md

 A FastAPI web application that tracks the International Space Station's current position and tells you which country or ocean it's flying over — using real geospatial data.

-Feel free to contact me if you find bugs or want to contribute.
+Feel free to contact me at bastugugur85@gmail.com if you find bugs or want to contribute.

 ## What It Does